DeloitteAU/rhythm-ui/components/RuiButton/readme.md

 > (Disabled is not supported with the anchor behaviour)

 ### Icons

 Button can accept iconography by adding the icon in the desired location relative to the text, styling the icon is like styling any regular nested html element.
+If you create an icon only button please specify the `label` property to provide the appropriate A11Y support.

 ```html preview
 <rui-button>Proceed <rui-icon src="http://pluspng.com/img-png/right-arrow-png-right-arrow-512.png"></rui-icon></rui-button>
 <rui-button label="Proceed"><rui-icon src="http://pluspng.com/img-png/right-arrow-png-right-arrow-512.png"></rui-icon></rui-button>